 Brinjal, together with courgettes are an integral ingredient of Ratatouille, the dish that famously turned food critic, Anton Ego, into a warm human being, fond of rats…

-Its fancy name (pronounced rat-a-too-ee) belies how easy it is to make: sauté a chopped onion in olive oil, followed by one or two cloves of garlic, chopped, a diced a robot of bell peppers, brinjal and courgettes, adjusting quantities so that they are in proportion.
+Its fancy name (pronounced rat-a-too-ee) belies how easy it is to make: sauté a chopped onion in olive oil, followed by one or two cloves of garlic, chopped, a diced a robot of bell peppers, brinjal and courgettes (zucchini), adjusting quantities so that they are in proportion.
 Finally, add two or so skinned, chopped tomatoes.
 Some recipes suggest mushrooms and no brinjals, while others include both.
 It’s up to you.
 The most difficult part of this dish is not to overcook it – you want lovely liquid from the various vegetables but you don’t want them to turn to mush, so watch the pot!
-As it’s just about done, add a good handfull of fresh, chopped oreganum and/or italian parsley.
+As it’s just about done, add a good handful of fresh, chopped oreganum and/or italian parsley.

 Serve hot or cold – with pasta, beautiful bread or rice – accompanied by a sprinkling of cheese (mild or strong, depending on your preference).
 Ratatouille makes a lovely side dish or a vegetarian meal.